Skip to main content

 Scalp Trading

 Scalp trading can be even more nerve-wracking.
-Here you open and close a position in a time window of a few seconds up to 15 minutes.
+This involves opening and closing a position in a time frame of a few seconds to 15 minutes.
 Scalp means "cutting out" in English.
-The scalp trader wants to "cut out" only a small price movement and thus make a profit.
+The scalp trader therefore only wants to "cut out" a small price movement and thus make a profit.

 Scalp traders pay particular attention to breakouts and quick, small movements.

 A popular sub-strategy of scalp trading is "news placing".
-Here, a scalp trader expects that the market will react to a news totally exaggerated (e.g. at Apple the presentation of the new iPhone), before it will return to the previous value.
-In the time of the exaggerated fall or rise of a price, a scalp trader can earn big profits.
+Here, a scalp trader expects the market to react totally exaggeratedly to a piece of news (e.g. the launch of the new iPhone by Apple) before returning to the previous value.
+A scalp trader can therefore make large profits during the period of exaggerated falls or rises in a price.

 Swing Trading